How to Upgrade from Windows 10 to Windows 11

 Body

-This update needs to be done before October 2025 due to Windows 10 no longer being supported after that date.
-If you do not see the prompts for updating to Windows 11, your device is not eligible to be updated, and it will need to be replaced.
+If you do not see the prompts to update to Windows 11, your device may not have enough space available: please see the Troubleshooting section below.
+If your device has sufficient space but is not eligible to be updated, and may need to be replaced.

 Update Instructions